-Let Laguna Live appears to be the only organized effort to stop the adoption of the “revised” historical preservation ordinance.
+Let Laguna Live (LLL) appears to be the only organized effort to stop the adoption of the “revised” historical preservation ordinance.
 LLL having a meeting for all interested citizens and homeowners in Laguna Beach.
 Please attend for information about the Historic Preservation Ordinance and how it will affect your property.
 There are ways you can get involved to keep your property rights intact.
 The Let Laguna Live!
 Board and an expert will discuss next steps.

 I have written a lot on this subject but let me try to summarize my position.
 I would like LLL advocate these positions and welcome any support.